mynameistony/Number-Guess/README.md

 **Tony's Number Guess**
 ***********************

-Run `make all` to setup execution, then `make run` to begin execution.
+Run `make clean` to clean up execution path, then `make all` to setup execution path, then `make run` to begin execution.

 ***************